Investors jolted as U.S. retailers show inflation hitting consumers

 However, the sell-off came the day after data showing U.S. retail sales rose strongly in April as consumers bought more motor vehicles amid supply improvements along with increased spending at restaurants despite high inflation, souring consumer sentiment and rising interest rates.

-(Additional reporting by Svea Herbst-Bayliss in Boston and Lewis Krauskopf in New York, Medha Singh in Bengaluru; editing by Megan Davies and Chris Reese)
+(Additional reporting by Svea Herbst-Bayliss in Boston and Lewis Krauskopf in New York, Medha Singh in Bengaluru; editing by Megan Davies, Chris Reese and Jonathan Oatis)

 ((Sinead.carew@thomsonreuters.com, megan.davies@thomsonreuters.com; +1 646 223 6190;))